-We left only skid marks behind in Brooklyn, escaped under cover of the big city night and the not so far off twinkle of Manhattan lights.
+We leave only skid marks behind in Brooklyn, escaping under cover of the big city night and the not-so-far-off twinkle of Manhattan lights.

 On the road, we are mesmerized by the brick walls so unlike California stucco and so many windows, each exposing scattered objects of a life or three.

 “I have a strange obsession with bridges,” Becca confesses as we cross one, red brake lights winking all around us.

 It seems magical and perhaps it is.
 Bridges connect us and transport us to places we have never been.
 Sometimes when you start a great journey you cannot see the other side.
 We must somehow find an impossible bridge from Brooklyn to Big Sur.
 It exists only in our imaginations and maybe in the constellations shimmering on the water beneath our wheels.

 In the distance, Lady Liberty, the namesake of our trusty ride, holds her torch high.

 Becca reads the poem inscribed at the base of the statue, “The New Colossus, by Emma Lazarus.

 ‘Not like the brazen giant of Greek fame,

 With conquering limbs astride from land to land;

 Here at our sea-washed, sunset gates shall stand